tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/Activities/02-Stu_Describing_America/README.md

 In this section, you will retrieve the most frequent adjective used in every inaugural address.
 A function called `most_freq_adj()` is provided to help you to complete this task.

-* Analyze the code of the `most_freq_adj` function and make some test to figure out how it works.
-This function uses the `Counter` module, you can learn more about it in [this page of the Python documentation](https://docs.python.org/3.7/library/collections.html#collections.Counter).
+* Analyze the code of the `most_freq_adj` function and make some tests to figure out how it works.
+This function uses the `Counter` module.
+You can learn more about it in [this page of the Python documentation](https://docs.python.org/3.7/library/collections.html#collections.Counter).

 * Use the `most_freq_adj` to create a Python list containing the most common adjective from each inaugural address.
 Remember that you store all the inaugural addresses in the `texts` Python list.